iliaselbadaoui/raytracing/README.md

 # MiniRT => Mini Ray Tracer
-is 3d graphic project using 42's minilibx based on OpenGL for MacOS
+is a CGI project using 42's minilibx based on OpenGL for MacOS